Highdawn/VLC-Tasker-using-Tracktime-in-Python/README.md

 4. Try to access the Web interface using on your browser http://localhost:8080/requests/status.xml and leave user in blank and put the password that you used in the configuration

 ## Funcionality
-The code will extrack the time from whatever is playing on VLC Player and with that information was created a function that would identify the stages of a song.
+The code will extrack the time from whatever is playing on VLC Player and with that information a function that will identify the stages of the song.
+The reprouction can be from web or local, the only things is required is that both the code and the VLC Player be running at the same time.

 ##Example
 Song: The Chainsmokers - This Feelings (Afrojack & Disto Remix - Official Audio)
 Link: www.youtube.com/watch?v=pB_45kwdd6o

+##Future Improvements
+- [ ] Make code more efficient using the VLC state information
+- [ ] New features for the code and implementations with VLC Player
+- [ ] Make code more dynamic to other types of content
+- [ ] Develop Timestamp + Task file creator